 Michael Voltaggio (Season 6: Los Angeles)

 The LA-based chef with a fondness for molecular gastronomy squared off all season against his brother Bryan, edging out his older sibling in a finale that showed their contrasting styles of cooking.
 Voltaggio recently hosted the Travel Channel show Breaking Borders, where he went to conflict areas around the world to see how food could bring people together.
 He recently closed his flagship restaurant, Ink, and quickly reopened in a space nearby, but with a more relaxed, convivial environment and menu.
-However, he shuttered that restaurant in April of this year.
+However, he shuttered that restaurant in April 2018.
 He also joined forces with his brother to open a fast-casual fish sandwich concept called Strfsh and the Voltaggio Brothers Steak House at MGM National Harbor in their home state of Maryland.
+They also have the modern seafood restaurant Estuary in DC.

 Richard Blais (Season 8: New York)